Topological shadows and complexity of islands in multiboundary wormholes: Discussion and Conclusion:

 The complexity of the radiation state in the evaporating black hole models have been investigated in detail in this paper.
 These models apply only within AdS$_{3}$ and it would be really interesting to study higher dimensional situations.
 The similarities between kinematic space and tensor networks are evident \cite{Czech:2015kbp} and we presume that higher dimensional and time dependent \cite{Czech:2019hdd} understanding of kinematic spaces can teach us something about tensor networks in higher dimensions as well, which in general is a hard numerical problem to address.
 There are a few more interesting future directions as well.
 From our results, it is kind of evident that at least within AdS$_{3}$, a constant volume is added to the volume of the radiation subsystem at Page time.
 It would therefore also be interesting to compute volumes corresponding to eternal black hole models and check whether the volume comes down to zero or keeps growing after the jump at the Page(island-inclusion) time.
-One might also be interested in computing similar quantities for the doubly holographic braneworld models introduced in \cite{Chen:2020uac,Chen:2020hmv}.
+One might also be interested in computing similar quantities for the doubly holographic braneworld models introduced in \cite{Geng:2020qvw,Chen:2020uac,Chen:2020hmv} and relate them to the ideas of complexity of purification as we have been able to do in our work.
 The jump in volume presents a phase transition at Page time in the space of states due to the inclusion of islands and our expectation is that this phase transition is universal.
-Hence, another direction to explore is to look for more signatures of this phase transition in the studies of complexity.
+This phase transition in terms of complexity of purification signifies the existing new set of gates that the radiation subsystem can access starting from the Page time.
+Hence, another direction to explore is to look for more signatures of this phase transition in the studies of complexity and track the origin of the new set of accessible gates.
+This would also help in understanding which modes actually get purified at Page time (as shown in Fig. \ref{fig: purification}).

 \acknowledgments We thank Ignacio Reyes for helpful correspondence.
 A.B. and S.M. would like to thank Department of Atomic Energy (DAE), Govt. of India for the financial support.
 A.B. would also like to thank Arpan Bhattacharyya, Aninda Sinha and Shubho Roy for organising of the workshop "Quantum Information in QFT and AdS/CFT", where this work was presented.
 A.C is thankful to Philip Bowers for fruitful discussions.
 C.N. acknowledges financial support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy through W\"urzburg‐Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter ‐ ct.qmat (EXC 2147, project‐id 390858490).